MicrosoftLearning/mslearn-fabric/Instructions/Labs/12-query-data-in-kql-database.md

     ![Screenshot of an empty workspace in Fabric.](./Images/new-workspace.png)

 In this lab, you use the Real-Time Analytics (RTA) in Fabric to create a KQL database from a sample eventstream.
 Real-Time Analytics conveniently provides a sample dataset that you can use to explore RTA's capabilities.
-You use this sample data to create KQL | SQL queries and querysets that analyzes real-time data and allow for other uses in downstream processes.
+You use this sample data to create KQL/SQL queries and querysets that analyzes real-time data and allow for other uses in downstream processes.

 ## Create a KQL Database